 Amazing Airbnb nearby: The Lakeside Escape

 Follow in the footsteps of Hemingway, Hughes, Thoreau, and Emerson, by visiting the Troutbeck, a timeless cool kids club for creatives, forest bathers, and those who appreciate laid-back luxury (especially when it’s affordable).
-Since 1765, the property has served as a country inn, a tavern, and the site of two meetings that would lead to the formation of the National Association for the Advancement of Coloured People (NAACP).
-In a new era of digital nomadism and workations, it’s not the mountains that’s calling, but this romantic 250-acre historic estate.
-The myriad book nooks are intoxicating; the farm-to-table restaurant alone merits the two-hour train ride; the wellness facility is like a shot of serotonin, and the activities are top-notch in any season—think tennis, swimming and riverside hammocks in summer, and axe-throwing, falconry excursions, and après-ski in winter; but the true beauty of Troutbeck is how quickly you’re able to simply relax.
-Out of office or not, don’t be surprised to find yourself dabbling with a pen, pouring out pent up thoughts onto paper, and sipping an old-fashioned like it’s your job.
+Since 1765, the property has served as a country inn, a tavern, and the site of two meetings that would lead to the formation of the National Association for the Advancement of Colored People (NAACP).
+In a new era of digital nomadism and workcations, it’s not the mountains that are calling, but this romantic 250-acre historic estate.
+The myriad book nooks are intoxicating; the farm-to-table restaurant alone merits the two-hour train ride; the wellness facility is like a shot of serotonin, and the activities are top-notch in any season—think tennis, swimming and riverside hammocks in summer, and ax throwing, falconry excursions, and après-ski in winter; but the true beauty of Troutbeck is how quickly you’re able to simply relax.
+Out of office or not, don’t be surprised to find yourself dabbling with a pen, pouring out pent-up thoughts onto paper, and sipping an Old Fashioned like it’s your job.

 Amazing Airbnb nearby: Oak Hill House

 Fly the coop to this 13,000-acre bird sanctuary near the historic Hudson River town of Fort Edward.
-The Washington Country Grasslands Important Bird Area (IBA) is a year-round birder’s paradise amidst picturesque farmland and rolling hills, the critical grassland habitat is a riveting experience for expert and amateur ornithologists to view grassland birds.
+The Washington Country Grasslands Important Bird Area (IBA) is a year-round birder’s paradise amidst picturesque farmland and rolling hills, and the critical grassland habitat is a riveting experience for expert and amateur ornithologists to view grassland birds.
 Among the more than 100 species that breed here are snowy owls, red-tailed hawks, Northern Harriers, and the state-endangered short-eared owl.
 Furthermore, the IBA does a great job of protecting grassland, biodiversity, and mitigating climate change by not releasing carbon during grassland fires.
-This offbeat refuge is a local secret, so it’ll likely be just you and the raptors as you walk the 1/2-mile trail and take in 360-degree views from the observation deck and if you’re a keen ornithologist, there is a public access Alfred Z. Solomon Grassland Bird Viewing Area with acres of grassland habitat to spot threatened species.
+Walk the 1/2-mile trail and take in 360-degree views from the observation deck and if you’re a keen ornithologist, there is a public access Alfred Z. Solomon Grassland Bird Viewing Area with acres of grassland habitat to spot threatened species.
 If you prefer, there are guided bird walks and tours available for reservation depending on the season.

 Amazing Airbnb Nearby: Out on a Limb - A Magical Treehouse

 Head to this 81-acre playground for nature lovers teeming with white pines and biodiversity.
-Nestled 45 feet up in the Adirondack forest at The Wild Center (the first LEED-certified museum in New York), this permanent High Line-inspired Wild Walk exhibit is open for reservations and is the only elevated tree-top trail in the state.
-Tower above ground from the special human-sized nest that gives a literal bird’s eye view of the forest canopy, take in the spectacular panorama from atop a four-story white pine (the tallest trees in the Adirondacks) while on the lookout for bald eagles, make like a superhero and suspend yourself on a web from the treetops, or row the Raquette River with a licensed guide.
+Nestled 45 feet up in the Adirondack forest at the Wild Center (the first LEED-certified museum in New York), this permanent High Line-inspired Wild Walk exhibit is open for reservations and is the only elevated tree-top trail in the state.
+Tower above ground from the special human-sized nest that gives a literal bird’s eye view of the forest canopy, take in the spectacular panorama from atop a four-story white pine (the tallest trees in the Adirondacks) while on the lookout for bald eagles or make like a superhero and suspend yourself on a web from the treetops.
 Don’t forget to spy the Snags—towering remnants of white pines struck and snapped off by lightning—that are home to biodiversity of the area.
 Wild Walk is open all winter with animal viewings, snowshoeing, and Wild Lights, a winter wonderland of immersive, twinkling music and lights after dark.